Chart Color Schemes

 Greenwith's health metrics are close to national benchmarks.

 Common health conditions are seen at a standard level across both young and old age cohorts.
-Approximately 54% (~5,627 people) of the total population have private health cover.
-The most common medical conditions are asthma and mental health issues, affecting 9.0% and 8.8% of residents respectively.
-68.1% declare themselves completely clear of medical ailments, compared to 0% across Greater Adelaide.
-15.6% (1,623 people) of residents are aged 65 and over, broadly in line with the general population's health profile.
+Approximately 54% of the total population (~5,618 people) has private health cover.
+The most common medical conditions are asthma and mental health issues, affecting 9.0 and 8.8% of residents respectively.
+68.1% of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Adelaide.
+15.6% of residents are aged 65 and over (1,620 people).
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health